hugomansilla/presupuestochile/README.md

 # presupuestochile

 ## Overview
-This package has been designed to download and consolidate JSON files from the webpage 'presupuestoabierto.gob.cl'.
+This package has been designed to download and consolidate JSON files from the webpage www.presupuestoabierto.gob.cl.

 ## Installation
 ``` r